Morwenn/cpp-sort/docs/Sorters.md

 #include <cpp-sort/sorters/poplar_sorter.h>
 ```

-Implements a *poplar sort*, which is a heapsort derivate described by Coenraad Bron and Wim H. Hesselink in *Smoothsort revisited*.
+Implements a *poplar sort*, which is a [heapsort][heapsort] derivate described by Coenraad Bron and Wim H. Hesselink in *Smoothsort revisited*.
 It builds a forest of perfect max heaps whose roots are stored on the right, then unheaps the elements to sort the collection.

 | Best        | Average     | Worst       | Memory      | Stable      | Iterators     |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ------------- |